Gender aspects in telenursing

 - Investigate gender differences in the communication and outcome of telenursing consultations (measured in GP appointments, self-care advice or referrals to other care providers) and explore these differences through the use of theories on gender and intersectionality.

-- Test an educational intervention for telenurses, with focus on gender and intersectionality.
+- Test an educational intervention for telenurses, with focus on gender, age and intersectionality.

-This research is a collaboration with co-supervisors from Health Services Reseearch (Associate Professor Inger Holmström) and Caring Sciences (Professor Marianne Carlsson) at the Department of Public Health and Caring Sciences.
-Main supervisor is Associate Professor Anna T. Höglund, CRB.
+This research is a collaboration with Mälardalens Högskola (Professor Inger Knutsson Holmström); and with Health Services Research (Senior Researcher Elenor Kaminsky); Caring Sciences (Professor Marianne Carlsson) and CRB (Associate Professor Anna T. Höglund) at the Department of Public Health and Caring Sciences.